 - Delaware STEM Educator Award - Rubric

-The Delaware STEM Educator Award recognizes a teacher or team of teachers at both the elementary and secondary levels that demonstrate STEM innovation and excellence through teaching, academic collaboration, and student engagement.
-A total of two unrestricted $7500.00 cash awards will be given to winning teachers or teams.
+The Delaware STEM Educator Award recognizes a teacher or team of teachers at the elementary, middle, and high school levels that demonstrate STEM innovation and excellence through teaching, academic collaboration, and student engagement.
+A total of three unrestricted $7,500.00 cash awards will be given to winning teachers or teams.

 The Governor’s STEM Council definition of STEM education and the Council’s three goals are the basis for evaluation of exemplary STEM practice in the classroom.